 February 25, 2020

 - Guidelines are provided to JWST proposers on instrument modes that overlap with HST capabilities.
 See Guidelines for proposals where JWST and HST overlap in capabilities.

 - Support Letters for Proposed Mission Support: Proposers for observations in support of NASA/ESA missions who intend to include mission support letters should email them separately to email@example.com no later than May 8, 2020.
 The letters should not be added or included in the PDF attachment as they would not likely be compliant with the guidelines for the dual anonymous review.
 When necessary, the letters will be provided to the TAC panels in the Team Expertise and Background review.

 January 23, 2020

 Most proposals can be developed using the current version of the Astronomer’s Proposal Tool (APT v2020.1.1).
-A final version (v2020.2) for JWST Cycle 1 will be released March 5, 2020.
+A final version (v2020.2) for JWST Cycle 1 will be released no earlier than March 10, 2020.
 This is the reference version for all Cycle 1 proposals.
 The list of new features in v2020.2 can be found here.
 The final submission of all Cycle 1 proposals must use APT v2020.2.